sesamiapp/devportal/docs/6-sesami-api/2-personal-access-token.md

 # Personal Access Token

 To use the Sesami API, you first need to have a Personal Access Token (PAT).
-If you don't already have one, follow these steps:

 ### Get PAT via Sesami Admin Portal
 1. Login to [Sesami Admin portal](https://admin.sesami.co/login).